Noshir Contractor: Research

+He has published more than 250 research papers in the area of social communication networks.
+He is known for the Multi-Theoretical Multi-Level (MTML) Framework with Peter Monge described in detail in Theories of Communication Networks.
+He was the host of the podcast "Untangling the Web".
+Professor Contractor has been at the forefront of three emerging interdisciplines: network science, computational social science and web science.
+He is investigating how social and knowledge networks form – and perform – in contexts including business, scientific communities, healthcare and space travel.
+His research has been funded continuously for 25 years by the U.S. National Science Foundation with additional funding from the U.S. National Institutes of Health, NASA, DARPA, Army Research Laboratory and the Bill & Melinda Gates Foundation.

 Recognition

 In 2014, Professor Contractor was awarded the prestigious National Communication Association (NCA) Distinguished Scholar Award, honoring "a lifetime of scholarly achievement in the study of human communication."

 In 2015, Professor Contractor was honored with the title of International Communication Association (ICA) Fellow, in recognition of "distinguished scholarly contributions to the broad field of communication."

 In 2018, he was awarded a Distinguished Alumnus Award of the Indian Institute of Technology Madras.